ml4ai/skema/skema/img2mml/data_generation/README.md

 ```
 npm install mathjax-node
 ```
-Also, for TeX to PDF to PNG conversion, _pdflatex_ and _ImageMagick_ has to be installed on the system.
+Also, for TeX to PDF to PNG conversion, `pdflatex` and `ImageMagick` has to be installed on the system.

 ### Scripts

 This repository is for generating the dataset from raw arXiV latex source.
 It has scripts that will do the following jobs:

 1) parse the mathematical equations from the raw arXiV latex source paper(s).
-All symbols, greek letters are provided in the _Latex_symbols.xlsx_ file.
+All symbols, greek letters are provided in the `latex_symbols.xlsx` file.
 ```
 python parsing_latex_equations.py
 ```